rijans/js-practice/numbers.md

 **Ways to write a Number**

 Using Underscores: let billion = 1000000000; and let billion = 1_000_000_000; are the same.
 The second is easier to read.
+It's for  “syntactic sugar”.
 JS ignores the underscores.

 Using e sign: